wjclavell/ConsoleChamp-Frontend/README.md

 #### Future Implementations:

 - User can click genre type to filter selection by genre (genres are already in database)
-- User login/signup tobe able to have review ONLY associated witht them
+- User login/signup to be able to have review ONLY associated with them
 - User can favorite certain games that they like
 - User can view an infographic showing current overall stats for each console (ie: Average all overall game reviews for each console to determine an average console rating)